top of page

 1385769_10153287317595006_1274308237_n.j

-The U.S. Army began issuing serial numbers to help avoid mixing the records of people with the same name.
-Each number has its own meaning, besides being a sequential numbering system.
+The U.S. Army began issuing serial numbers to help avoid mixing up the records of people with the same name.
+Each number has its own meaning, in addition to being a sequential numbering system.

 • 1 = Enlisted in the Army (in other words, volunteered rather than drafted)